alphagov/govwifi-terraform/README.md

 ### Manual Steps Needed to Set Up a New Environment

-#### Configure SES Rulesets
+#### Activate SES Rulesets
-Terraform currently does not provide a way to do this for us.
+The SES ruleset must be manually activated.
 1. Login to the AWS console and ensure you are in the eu-west-1 region (Ireland).
 1. Go to the SES section and select "Email receiving”.
+1. Select  “GovWifiRuleSet” from the list
-1. Select “Create rule set” and enter the name “GovWifiRuleSet”.
+1. Select the "Set as active" button

 #### Configure SES to Send Email
 Ensure you are in the eu-west-1 region (Ireland) and follow the instructions here(https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-easy-setup-domain.html) to verify your new subdomain (e.g. staging.wifi.service.gov.uk)